Cart 0

 Gold Purity 75% pure gold 37.5% pure gold

-Color & Brilliance Rich, deep, luminous and unchanging Less intense, may tarnish over time
+Color & Brilliance Rich, deep, luminous, and unchanging Less intense, may tarnish over time

-Allergy Risk Very low (hypoallergenic) Higher (more alloy metals)
+Allergy risk Very low (hypoallergenic) Higher (more alloy metals)

-Intrinsic Value High (2x more pure gold) Moderate
+Intrinsic value High (2x more pure gold) Moderate

 Hallmark (France) Eagle’s head Clover

-Purchase Price Higher but justified More accessible
+Purchase price Higher, but justified More affordable

-Resale Value Excellent value retention Limited resale value
+Resale value Excellent value retention Limited resale value

 Conclusion